kubernetes/enhancements/keps/sig-api-machinery/20190802-dynamic-coordinated-storage-version.md

 kube-apiserver will use this latest selected storage version in the following operations.

-2. loose guarantee: kube-apiserver has a very high probability to use the selected storage version 1 minute after the version is selected in etcd.
+**2. loose guarantee:** kube-apiserver has a very high probability to use the selected storage version 1 minute after the version is selected in etcd.

 To guarantee this, the kube-apiserver can rely on a watch channel to deliver the latest storage version within 1 minute.